ansible/instruqt/tracks/devops-controller/04-controller-approval/assignment.md

 slug: controller-approval
 id: xwdgcvhu6tgk
 type: challenge
-title: Approving the application deployment in controller
+title: Approve the application deployment in controller
 teaser: Finally, we'll approve the controller workflow to build a new release, configure the web server, and deploy the Let's Quiz! application.
 notes:
 - type: text
   contents: |-